2026-06-10T21:08:08Z by Showboat 0.6.1

 The Giver Lois Lowry (medal)

 Before we can match a title, we normalize its identifiers.
-Watch the real registry run: it cleans and cross-derives ISBNs (a 10-digit ISBN implies its 13-digit twin) and — crucially — synthesizes a title + author key, so a book that arrives with no ISBN at all still has a handle to match on.
+Watch the real registry run: it cleans and cross-derives ISBNs (a 10-digit ISBN implies its 13-digit twin) and — crucially — synthesizes a title-and-author match that doesn’t care about author order, so a book that arrives with no ISBN at all still has a handle to match on.
+Notice The Giver carries four editions’ worth of ISBNs — hold that thought.

 uv run python docs/demos/_driver.py normalize